chrisvasqm/csharp-beginners/README.md

 ## Section 9 - Working with Files

+In this section we will be reading the text content of a file that is in the same directory as each exercise (.../Working with Files/words.txt).

 ### NumberOfWordsInFile.cs

 Write a program that reads a text file and displays the number of words.